operator-framework/rukpak/docs/provisioner-spec.md

 provisioner abstraction enables variations of bundle format and install/upgrade techniques to be implemented under a single API.

-In order for bundle consumers and producers to be able to treat bundles and bundle instances homogeneously, all provisioners must include certain functionality and capabilities.
+In order for bundle consumers and producers to be able to treat bundles and bundle deployments homogeneously, all provisioners must include certain functionality and capabilities.

 ## Terminology